stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 * XML - Linter: [xmllint](http://xmlsoft.org/xmllint.html), Atom package: [linter-xmllint](https://atom.io/packages/linter-xmllint)*
 * YAML - Linter: [yaml-js](http://nodeca.github.com/js-yaml/), Atom package: [linter-js-yaml](https://atom.io/packages/linter-js-yaml)

-The asterisk means that the Atom package requires the command-line linter utility to be installed.
+The asterisk means that the Atom linter package for that language requires the separate command-line linter utility to be installed.
+Check the Web page for the package, which will explain.

 # Automatic Linting in Atom #